 The longer your tax debt remains unpaid, the more interest and late payment penalties will build up.
 The current IRS interest rate is 5%.
 For larger balances, this can quickly compound and leave you owing much more than the original amount.
 There is also an additional failure to pay the penalty that starts at .5% monthly but increases to 1% if notices have been sent out and ignored.

-Let Ideal Tax Solution (ITS) give you some tax help.
-We can work with you and the IRS to lower your tax debt.
+Let Ideal Tax give you some tax help.
+We can work with you and the IRS to lower your tax debt with programs such as the IRS debt forgiveness.
 For instance, once a payment plan for back taxes is established, the failure to pay penalty drops to .25%.
 That is some tax relief that can really help.